Gluten-Free Pumpkin Chocolate Cake

 - I love to add a little vanilla, sugar, and cinnamon when whipping the heavy cream for whipped cream.

-- Another tasty option is frosting the cake with maple cream cheese frosting.
+- Another tasty option is frosting the cake.
+I highly recommend topping with maple cream cheese frosting or my favorite chocolate chip buttercream frosting.
 Simply heaven.

 - If you want to keep things simple, I promise you this cake is amazing all by itself with just a light dusting of powdered sugar.

-- Or how about a cup of fresh brewed coffee to go with a warm slice of this moist gluten-free cake?
+- Or how about a cup of fresh-brewed coffee to accompany a warm slice of this moist, gluten-free cake?

 Storing & Freezing